spacebasie/spacebasie.github.io/_pages/about.md

 Welcome to my world wide web page for my Wizardly crafts

 Player piano whistles bokono tunes.
-My current research interests focus on representation learning for multi-agent systems.
+My current research interests focus on representation learning for multi-agent systems in the CSP lab at Imperial.
 I am passionate about the application of computational science in Earth observation and sustainable digital agriculture.